-Dividends are announced on the release of the Interim and Full Year Results and paid twice a year, in July and December.
+Dividends are usually announced on the release of the interim and full year results and usually paid twice a year, in June and December.
 Actual dates are listed in the financial calendar.

 Dividend payment options